 - To set an example for Estonian companies in terms of good management, corporate social responsibility and outstanding business culture.

-Pursuant to the Articles of Association, the Supervisory Board of Tallinn Airport Ltd consists of six members.
 The Supervisory Board supervises the activities of the Management Board and participates in making important decisions.
 The Supervisory Board operates independently in the best interests of the group and the shareholder.

 The Supervisory Board establishes the group’s strategy, general plan of action, risk management principles and the annual budget.